 Louise, JEF France: my question is about JEF media, that as you all know, has been developed in the last few years.
 I would like to know how you would like to contribute in the development and which role it should play in the organisation.

-Ida, JEF Finland: What is the next step that you will take to develop diversity in JEF?
+Iida, JEF Finland: What is the next step that you will take to develop diversity in JEF?

 Johannes: since you have been active in the highest positions of JEF Europe for the last two years, how would you see the division of tasks between you and the President?
 What makes you different from the two previous years, what do you want to achieve in the next two years?